Emmys 2020: 14 things to know, from Zendaya’s historic win to a record-breaking ‘Schitt’s Creek’ sweep

 5. Ramy Youssef’s behind-the-scenes look at losing an Emmy

-Youssef, who was nominated in the best actor and directing categories for his Hulu comedy “Ramy,” lost both races and tweeted a video of someone outside the window wearing a hazmat suit, holding an Emmy statuette and waving goodbye.
+Ramy Youssef, who was nominated in the best actor and directing categories for his Hulu comedy “Ramy,” lost both races and tweeted a video of someone outside the window wearing a hazmat suit, holding an Emmy statuette and waving goodbye.
 He captioned the tweet, “when you lose the emmy.”
 So that’s how they did it.

 6. Tributes to Breonna Taylor